xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 {{#include ../data/j4_build_instructions.txt}}
 ```

-We just have to put it into a template and we're done[^5].
+We just have to put it into a template and we're done[^ornot].

 A template contains metadata of the package and instructions for `xbps-src` to
 build the package.